snowel/texplore/README.md

 The number of occurences of a given character in a body of text.

-#### Bigrams
+#### Ngrams

-This ranks the requency of bigrams, which is to say, how often two chracters show up side by side in a peice of text.
+This ranks the requency of bigrams, trigrams, etc, which is to say, how often n chracters show up side by side in a piece of text.

-Th purpose of checking bigrams is to determin how offten a keymap will requiere the typist to use the same finger 2 characters in a row.
-To check this, a psuedo-keyma is made, which assicates every character with a finger.
-Currently psuedo-keymaps are hardcodded.
+Ngrams allow to determin how offten a keymap will requiere the typist to use the same finger n characters in a row.

+#### Word Frequency

+Counts the occurence of each word in the text.
+Case sensitive.
+The following characters are purged from the text.
+*;
+*:
+*!
+*,
+*(
+*)